saecki/zig-grep/paper/paper.typ

     }
 ```]

-This means, if the main function is able to be evaluated at compile time, and it is called from a comptime context, the zig compiler acts as an interpreter and the program is executed during compilation.
+This means, if the main function is able to be evaluated at compile time, and it is called from a comptime context, the Zig compiler acts as an interpreter and the program is executed during compilation.
 Granted since comptime code can't perform I/O such a program is quite limited.

 Arguments to functions can be declared as `comptime` which requires them to be known during compilation.
 This is often used for types passed to function in the same way other languages handle generics.
-Considering the following Kotlin class:
+Considering the following Kotlin @kotlinlang class:
 #sourcecode[```kotlin
     class Container<T>(
         var items: ArrayList<T>,
     )
 ```]
-An equivalent zig struct would be defined as a function taking a `comptime` type as an argument that returns another type.
+An equivalent Zig `struct` would be defined as a function taking a `comptime` type as an argument that returns another type.
 #sourcecode[```zig
     fn Container(comptime T: type) type {
         return struct {